ffund/compe-design-project/lab3/pulse-width.md

 ## Parts

-Find these parts in your kit, and set them aside until you need them:
+Find these parts, and set them aside until you need them:

-* Digital multimeter.
 * Pi, SD card, and power supply.
 You can insert the SD card, connect the power supply, and log in to your Pi over SSH.
 * Breadboard and jumper cables
-* Assorted resistors (in a plastic bag)
+* Digital multimeter
+* Analog Discovery 2
 * 10mm RGB LED
-* Two push button switches, with red, green, or blue colored covers.
-You have four of these switches with colored covers in your kit - choose two that are red, green, or blue.
+* Three 470Ω resistors and three 220Ω resistors
 * Micro servo motor
 * Photoresistor

-Note that you'll need these parts again, including small parts like cables and resistors, so carefully return everything to their bags when you're finished.
+* One capacitor in the range 1-10μF
+* One capacitor in the range 10-100nF
+* Two 1kΩ resistors and two 10kΩ resistors

 ### RGB LED